nloadholtes/heroicinspiration.com/daily-stoic-inspiration.md

   </p>

   <p>
-    If you are an entrepreneur, you need daily stoic inspiration.
-It will start your day on the right foot with a positive mindset that allows you to accomplish anything.
+    If you are an entrepreneur, you need inspiration.
+Start your day on the right foot with a positive mindset that allows you to accomplish anything.
   </p>

   <p>